Without a Voice

 Cade always gives himself away when he’s done something bad.
 Slowly I crossed over the dusting of sheetrock and hoped for the best.
 I, of all people, should have known better.
 The television screen was annihilated.

 “Why the hell would you do that?”
-Furiously, I yelled as loud as I could.
+Furiously, I yelled as loudly as I could.
 Tired of repairing and tired of replacing my rampage endured.
 Ashamed of what he’d done, Cade buried his face into his palms.
 That’s when it hit me.
 Cade’s frustration stems from his chronic pain.
 Cade has limited verbal skills.
 Without a voice to be heard, destruction is inevitable.
 Growing up I recall my father having a stroke.
 The challenges presented during recovery remain vivid to this day.

-It was dimly lit.
+It was a dimly lit room.
 My father’s eyes remained sensitive following an ischemic stroke; the type of stroke caused by blood clots.
 Our Louisiana home lacked the usual smell of a southern kitchen.
 With dietary restrictions, mom set out to make the best baked chicken and broccoli possible.
 Let’s face it, nothing beat her buttermilk-cornmeal fried chicken with baked macaroni and mashed potatoes.
 However, doctor’s orders didn’t allow it.

 “I made your dinner,” mom gently called out to my father.